pedronaethe/Radiative-Cooling-Table/README.md

 **The next line describes how the cooling_texture.cu handles the fetching.
 The case for the coulomb_texture.cu is analogous and won't be written here.**

 It is important to test whether texture memory is fetching the right values for different combination of the parameters.
 To do so you'll need to run cooling_texture.cu as described above.
-When you run the code, you'll automatically be asked to give values for $H_T$, $B_{mag}$, $n_e$ and $T_e$.
+When you run the code, you'll automatically be asked to give values for $H$, $B_{mag}$, $n_e$ and $T_e$.
 Pick a value from the table and confirm that it's going to print a cooling value matching the cooling table.

 The code is also going to print the value of each coordinate in the texture grid.
 If you don't need this value, just ignore it.
 I put it there just for the sake of reference, in case one need to know which cell it is mapping onto.